jacobeisenstein/gt-css-class/README.md

 You can optionally watch a whole course on Bayesian Generative Models (which generalize topic models) [here](http://techtalks.tv/talks/bayesian-generative-modelling-part-1/54782/).
 + February 27.
 Topics and networks.
 Reading: [Hierarchical relational models for document networks](https://www.cs.princeton.edu/~blei/papers/ChangBlei2009.pdf) by Chang and Blei, 2010.
 (Warning: mathy!
 It's okay if you can't follow all of section 3, but do make sure you read and understand the rest of the paper.)
 + February 28. **Drop deadline**.
 [Project 2](Project2.md) out.
++ March 4.
+Catch up on applications of topic models.

 **Week 9: Memes, text reuse, and censorship**
-+ March 4.
++ March 6.
+Memes and censorship.
 Reading: [Meme-tracking and the dynamics of the news cycle](http://snap.stanford.edu/class/cs224w-readings/leskovec09meme.pdf) by Leskovec, Backstrom, and Kleinberg, 2009.
-+ March 6.
-Reading: [Censorship and deletion practices in Chinese social media](http://journals.uic.edu/ojs/index.php/fm/article/view/3943/3169) by Bamman, O'Connor, and Smith, 2012.
+[Censorship and deletion practices in Chinese social media](http://journals.uic.edu/ojs/index.php/fm/article/view/3943/3169) by Bamman, O'Connor, and Smith, 2012.
-[Tracing the flow of policy ideas in legislatures](http://www.kenbenoit.net/pdfs/NDATAD2013/PolicyIdeas2013TextasData.pdf) by Wilkerson, Smith, and Stramp, 2013.

 ### Part 3: Methods ###